-Analysis of growth data in the efflux experiment¶
+Preliminary analysis of growth data for efflux experiment¶

 (c) 2024 Justin Bois.
 This work is licensed under a Creative Commons Attribution License CC-BY 4.0.
 All code contained herein is licensed under an MIT license.